stellar-deprecated/docs/learn/integration-guides/identity-protocol.md

 **1) BankA gets the info needed to interact with BankB**

+This is done by looking up BankB's `stellar.toml` file.

 BankA  -> fetches `bankB.com/.well-known/stellar.toml`

 from this .toml file it pulls out the following info for BankB: